craigbalding/www.cloudsecurity.org/content/page/privacy.md

 If you wish to disable cookies you may do so through your web browser options.
 Instructions for doing so and for other cookie-related management can be found on the specific web browsers’ websites.

+**Hosting / Contact Form**

+The website is hosted on [Netlify](https://www.netlify.org) so network traffic from your devices to this website is processed by Netlify.
+This includes the [contact form](/contact).
+To learn more, read their [privacy policy](https://www.netlify.com/privacy/).

 **DoubleClick DART Cookie**

 Google, a third party vendor, uses the DART cookie to serve ads on cloudsecurity.org.
 Users may opt out of the use of the DART cookie by visiting "Google’s Content Network Privacy Policy.":http://www.google.com/policies/privacy/